austin-v-smith-econ/austin-v-smith-econ.github.io/_research/research.md

 # Work in Progress

-Lead By Example: The Effect of Police Supervisors on Officer Behavior (Job Market Paper)<br>
+Lead By Example: The Effect of Supervisors on Police Behavior (Job Market Paper)<br>

 Teams in the Public Sector: Evidence from Police Officers<br>